yegorsokolov/MT5/README.md

 that release, so both `constraints.txt` and `constraints-mt5linux.txt` pin the minimum accordingly to avoid metadata resolution failures.

+The MT5 bridge currently ships wheels that require `numpy==1.21.4` on Linux for Python 3.10–3.11, so the requirements files pin that build when the platform markers indicate mt5linux will be installed.
+Newer interpreters and Windows installations continue to use the modern NumPy wheels (`2.1.3` at the time of writing) so the rest of the analytics stack remains compatible.
+Before bootstrapping the environment, confirm the interpreter you plan to run with can install the pinned NumPy wheel for its platform.

 ## Automated Wine + MetaTrader 5 bootstrap

 ### One-command Ubuntu setup